 Send official ACT/SAT scores to the Registrar’s Office.
 (Each applicant must have either ACT/SAT scores to be considered for the program REGARDLESS of age or educational background.)

-In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry, or provide documentation of a security clearance from another state or country (international students).
+In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check.
+Students will also need proof of all immunizations.

 Aimee M Francois BS, RDMS, RDCS, RVT

 Program Director, Diagnostic Medical Sonography

-10800 North 140th East Ave
+10800 N. 140th East Ave

 DIAGNOSTIC MEDICAL SONOGRAPHY PROGRAM